ooddle

 Box Breathing in the Bathroom

 Lock the door.
 Breathe in for four counts, hold for four, out for four, hold for four.
 Three rounds.
 Total time: 48 seconds.
 This activates your parasympathetic nervous system and gives your prefrontal cortex a chance to come back online.
+The bathroom door is the only door most parents can lock without negotiation.
+Use it.

 The Cold Water Reset